 You don’t have to answer yes to all of these.
 Even if you only identify with one of the above then your drinking could be negatively impacting you.
 Either way, it’s definitely time to reassess your relationship with alcohol.

-Other negative consequences of drinking too much which, could also be a warning sign that you are losing control of your drinking include:-
+Other negative consequences of drinking too much which, could also be a warning sign that you are losing control include:-

 - You are unable to stop drinking once you’ve started.
 For example.
 Only stopping once you have passed out or cannot keep your eyes open any longer.

 - You cannot remember what happened the night before.